wenjinnn/config/README.md

 * add a clipboard menu depends on [cliphist](https://github.com/sentriz/cliphist)
 * ocr for screenshot powerd by [tesseract](https://github.com/tesseract-ocr/tesseract)
 * some bug fix for chinese font and [more](https://github.com/Aylur/dotfiles/issues/122)
-* removed favorites application on Applauncher and display all applications by default

 # Must have